Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Results and Discussions

 \paragraph{Quality} The quality of data directly impacts the effectiveness of model training.
 Quality control measures include data scoring, quality assessment, and more.
 In Tab.~\ref{tab:: quality-based-method}, we have summarized the results of different methods focusing on data quality.
 In the table, we list the data used by different methods and the proportion/size of the data selected.
-It can be seen that the method of selecting data based on quality can match the results of training with full data even when using less data, and is also superior to the results of randomly selecting part of the data.
+It can be seen that the method of selecting data based on quality can match the results of training with full data even {under the data-poor regime}.
+They are also superior to the results of randomly selecting a {subset from the original dataset}.
 In the table, WK stands for World Knowledge, CR stands for Commonsense Reasoning, LU stands for Language Understanding, SPS stands for Symbolic Problem Solving, and RC stands for Reading Comprehension.

-\paragraph{Diversity} Data engineers enhance the generalization ability of models by introducing diverse datasets.
-This diversity may encompass data from different sources, with varying features, and distinct distributions.
-Research indicates that merely selecting datasets that are similar to downstream tasks is insufficient.
-Diversity is important for data selection, and this is reflected in the experiments.
+\paragraph{Diversity} Data {engineering } enhances the generalization ability of models by {improving the diversity of datasets}. {Such improved } diversity may {be implemented via } encompassing data from different sources, with varying features, and {of } distinct distributions.
+Researches indicate that {it is insufficient to } merely select datasets that are similar to {the target data from the } downstream tasks.
 Tab.~\ref{tab:: diversity-based-method} demonstrates the importance of diversity in data selection.
-Compared to random selection and uniform selection of data, the scheme of selecting data with diversity criteria is superior.
+Compared with random selection and uniform selection, the scheme of selecting data with diversity criteria is superior.
 In addition, compared to only selecting high-quality data, the criteria that combine quality and diversity can achieve better performance than simply selecting high-quality data.